ottermix/security/README.md

 * [ImageOptim](https://imageoptim.com/mac) [Mac] This is a good tool for general image optimizations but it will also strip the metadata (name, location, etc) of the photo.
 Good for security.
 * [Hardentools](https://github.com/securitywithoutborders/hardentools) [Win] Gives you the ability to disable the risky features of Windows.
 You are most likely not going to use these feautres unless you are an enterprise customer.

+## Security Measures

+* [Canary Tokens](https://www.stationx.net/canarytokens/) Create little files that are placed on your computer / dropbox / etc. that will notify you if someone accesses them without your permission.
+These are fake files to trip hackers since they will be looking for this information.

 ## Further Reading & Resources

 * [PRISM Break](https://prism-break.org/en/) Resources and tools to stay up to date and secure